asalkey/e15/independent-study/README.md

 ## Creating a Playbook

 A playbook holds a set of tasks you would like to automate.
-The example below will configure your server and deploy a laravel application.
+The example below will configure your server for a Laravel application.

 Go into the root directory of the server ``` cd ~ ```